-Dr. Randi Hagerman gave a plenary talk at the 14th International Fragile X Conference in the summer of 2014 regarding premutation involvement in women, although what she said is equally important in men (except for the issues regarding ovarian dysfunction including early ovarian insufficiency).
+Dr. Randi Hagerman gave a plenary talk at the 14th International Fragile X Conference regarding premutation involvement in women, although what she said is equally important in men (except for the issues regarding ovarian dysfunction including early ovarian insufficiency).

 In the premutation, the messenger RNA copies (mRNA) that are made from the DNA and move into the cytoplasm to make FMRP are increased — the higher the CGG repeat number, the higher the mRNA copy level.

 Too much mRNA from the FMR1 gene can cause toxicity to the neuron including oxidative stress and the sequestration of many important proteins for neuronal function.
 This can cause early cell death of the premutation neuron in culture.
 The premutation neuron has enhanced oxidative stress, and mitochondrial dysfunction and is vulnerable to environmental toxicity.

 Those with the premutation may experience several medical problems more commonly than the general population.
 [3,4] Although FXPOI and FXTAS are the best-known problems that a subgroup of premutation carriers may experience in mid-life and in aging, respectively, there are other problems that can cause long-term side effects that can affect the brain with aging.
 These problems include: